adasound/Violet/README.md

 # Introduction

-A sound identity is context-dependent - it incorporates person, place and time.
+A sound & person-sovereign identity is context-dependent: it incorporates person, place and time.
 A sound identity is maximally fraud-resistant yet freely composable.
 Our objective is 100% identity sovereignty.
 We currently straddle a divide between this ideal and practical implementation as we push toward the ideal.